Temitopeadep/data-analyst-portfolio/README.md

 # Hi, I’m Adepoju Temitope Elizabeth

-I am a **Data Analyst** with a strong background in Banking, Finance, and Accounting.
+I am a **Data Analyst** with a strong background in Banking, Finance, and SME Portfolio Analysis.
 With over six years of industry experience in the banking sector, I specialize in transforming raw data into actionable insights that drive strategic decision-making.

 I am passionate about leveraging data to: